 Despite the name, this comet was discovered by Jerome Coggia at the Marseilles

 Observatory in January 1867, but the name was awarded to E J M Stephan, the Observatory Director as he first calculated the position with accuracy.
 This comet has an orbital period of 38 years defined as a Halley-type comet hence why it was last observed in 1980/1.
 Perihelion occurs on 26 August, 2018 by which time it should become sufficiently bright enough for backyard telescopes.
 On the night of 08/09 November, Comet 38P will lie very close to deep sky object NGC 2392 (The Eskimo Nebula) separated by just 8 arcmins, a good photographic opportunity.
 The comet will remain well placed in the evening skies for the remainder of the year and on in to 2019 when it becomes almost circumpolar in the constellation of Lynx.
 According to NASA’s JPL orbit program, the point at which the Earth is closest to the comet is not actually until January 2019 as the Earth ‘catches up’ with the comet during it’s orbit around the Sun.
-How bright the comet will be will depend on how it reacts to its perihelion passage.
+How bright the icy rock will be will depend on how it reacts to its perihelion passage.

 Comet 46P/Wirtanen is a small short-period comet with an orbital period of 5.4 years.
 Discovered by Carl A. Wirtanen in 1948 at the Lick Observatory, California, USA.
 The comet reaches perihelion on 12 December, 2018 and is expected to reach magnitude 3, well within naked eye visibility.
 This would make it the brightest comet since C/2011 L4 (PANSTARRS) reached a similar magnitude during the twilight hours in April 2013.
-The comet will be well placed in December residing in Taurus.
+46P will be well placed in December residing in Taurus.
 The ice rock will then pass between The Pleiades and Hyades clusters just before closest approach where is will reach a distance of 0.078 AU (11.6M Kilometers) from the Earth on 18 December.
-Given the relatively close approach to the Eerth, the nucleus should appear reasonably large in the sky.
+Given the relatively close approach to the Earth, the nucleus of Wirtanen should appear reasonably large in the sky.